wildtruc/winestarter/README.md

 -------

-**NEWS**: It important for us to get feedback and bug reports from you.
+**NOTICE**: It important for us to get feedback and bug reports from you.
 Don't leave us in darkness.

 -------